 - 1. Go to Outlook's Tools menu and choose Junk E-mail Protection....
 Turn off Outlook's junk filter by clicking None and then OK. - 2.
 Switch to SpamSieve by clicking on its icon in the Dock.
 Go to the SpamSieve menu and choose Preferences....
-Make sure that Use Entourage/Outlook address book is checked and click the Load button, then the Outlook button.
+Make sure that Use Outlook/Entourage contacts is checked and click the Load Contacts button.

-3. Choose Install Outlook Scripts from the SpamSieve menu.
+3. Click the Install Scripts button.
 After you quit and re-launch Outlook, you should see four SpamSieve items in Outlook's Scripts menu: